 - Assignment: A task or a piece of work assigned to students as part of a course of study.
 Students see assignments meant for them.
 Due dates for these will be posted on their calendars, too.
 You can attach files to (such as resources) or embed links in assignments.
 You can also let your students know their grades on assignments. - Badge: A digital emblem to provide recognition to individual students for their achievements. - Community: A group of people (i.e., Edmodo users) with a common interest.
 You cannot create a community on Edmodo.
 Only website moderators can.
-But you can join as many as communities as you like.
+But you can join as many communities as you like.
 There are communities for subject area interests and your curriculum of choice, school districts, and others.
-These communities are a great place to ask questions, get advice, exchange ideas and share resources - Gradebook: A tool for instructors to calculate and store grade information that they can then easily distribute via Edmodo. - Group: A class or a subject that you handle in school.
-Students must join it to see posts.
-Only Edmodo users with Teacher accounts can create groups.
-It is advisable to create a group for each class even if they will all receive the same posts. - Group code: A private piece of information that, when unlocked, gives immediate membership to your group to anyone who uses it (like giving them the key to a locked door).
+These communities are a great place to ask questions, get advice, exchange ideas, and share resources - Gradebook: A tool for instructors to calculate and store grade information that they can then easily distribute via Edmodo.